Disability Advocacy Program

 Disability Awareness Panel

 Would your class, campus organization, or department like to learn more about disability through the perspective of current UofL students that utilize the Disability Resource Center?
-This is a great opportunity to foster empathy, learn more about how to advocate for people with disabilities, and hear about a current UofL students' experiences on campus.
+This is a great opportunity to foster empathy, learn more about how to advocate for people with disabilities, and hear about current UofL students' experiences on campus.
 Request a student panel to visit your group to discuss their experiences and answer audience questions.

 Request a Student Panel